Kanban-Zai/kanban-zai-version-1.0/README.md

 ## WHAT IS KANBAN-ZAI?

-Kanban-Zai is an objective reality framework they enables all parties of interest in a development project to rally around a common flag.
+Kanban-Zai is project framework that encourages an objective reality and developer discipline on a daily basis.

 ## CONTRIBUTE